UnderGrounder96/rentAcar/README.md

 RentAcar!
 -------------------------
-This ExpressJS program simulates a car rental.
+This NodeJS program simulates a car rental.

 Getting Started
 ------------------